About Us

 About ABS

 ABS is the not-for-profit marine classification, standards, and research organization for the U.S. (as designated in both the U.S. Code and the Code of Federal Regulations).
-The primary mission of ABS is to promote the security of life, property, and the natural environment.
 As a leading global provider of classification and technical advisory services to the marine and offshore industries, ABS is committed to setting standards for safety and excellence in design and construction.
 Focused on safe and practical application of advanced technologies and digital solutions, ABS works with industry and clients to develop accurate and cost-effective compliance, optimized performance, and operational efficiency for marine and offshore assets.

 About MARAD Office of Environment and Innovation

-The Office of Environment and Innovation supports the Maritime Environmental and Technical Assistance (META) program and participates in the development of environmental policy mechanisms that address maritime transportation environmental issues including but not limited to air emissions generated from vessels and ports, aquatic nuisance species in ballast water, and vessel generated underwater noise.
+The Office of Environment and Innovation supports the Maritime Environmental and Technical Assistance (META) program and participates in the research, development, assessment, and demonstration of emerging marine technologies to improve the safety and efficiency of U.S. maritime transportation.
 Through META, MARAD partners with other government agencies, industry, academia, and non-governmental organizations to develop policy that is supported by sound research.